0gust1/mdsvex-enhanced-images/README.md

 # mdsvex-enhanced-images
 [![NPM Downloads](https://img.shields.io/npm/dt/%40lzinga%2Fmdsvex-enhanced-images)](https://www.npmjs.com/package/@lzinga/mdsvex-enhanced-images)

+Allows you to:
-Allows you to use relative urls to images from the markdown file while also using the enhanced:img library from @sveltejs/enhanced-img.
+- use relative urls to images from the markdown file while also using the enhanced:img library from @sveltejs/enhanced-img.

-Thanks to https://github.com/mattjennings/mdsvex-relative-images as I used it as a base for this.
-It could probably be a lot more dynamic and allow more custom configurations, but for now.
-This is all I needed.
-If you have a recommended change please do a pull request.
+- add css classes and extra attributes to images in markdown
+- add imagetools directives to images in markdown

+Thanks to https://github.com/mattjennings/mdsvex-relative-images for the inspiration.

-# Usage
+## Usage

 Install the package
 ```
 npm install --save-dev mdsvex-enhanced-images